sljrobin/RodentSniffer/README.md

 * [`utils/`]: miscellaneous elements as help or color printers

 ## License
-This project is under the [BSD 2-Clause license].
+[RodentSniffer] is distributed under the same terms as [libpcap] itself.
+See [libpcap license] for more information.

 [`boot/`]: /rosnlib/boot "boot/"
 [`process/`]: /rosnlib/process "process/"